sommerpi/ellenex-doc/TheThingsNetwork/downlink-encoder-documentation.md

 ```
 ### Change auto-reset interval
 The following script forces the device to reset itself after sending 3000 samples.
 Change the value in the "count" field to set a different auto-reset interval.
 Changing the value to 0 will disable auto-reset.

 Please note that:
-- In OTA devices, this will initiate joining process after reset.
+- In OTA devices, this will initiate the joining process after reset.
 - In ABP devices, this will reset the frame counter.
 - If the requested value is less than the current auto-reset interval, this will result in immediate reset.

 ```json
 {
   "command": 4,